Marunami-san and Hosaka-san, what did you think once you began working on The Legend of Zelda?

 Exactly.
 That is what is familiar about The Legend of Zelda.

 If the player does something to some object, the game considerately responds and surprises.
-In our session of “Iwata Asks” on The Legend of Zelda: Ocarina of Time 3D, (Yoshiki) Haruhana-san called that hospitality that attacks.
+In our session of “Iwata Asks” on The Legend of Zelda: Ocarina of Time 3D, (Yoshiki) Haruhana-san called that Iwata Asks: The Legend of Zelda: Ocarina of Time 3D

 That’s right.
 That kind of consideration is a part of the Legend of Zelda tradition, so when I made objects, I wanted them to provide a satisfying reaction.